shashankyld/Notes/On PhD.md

 Work on Embodied AI, Google is the best company in the world.
 I think I can bring the SLAM way of doing things.
 I want to find opportunities in India, I love India more.
 Combining SLAM/Probablistic Robotics Thooery with Learning and Background knowledge of large llms, vlms.
+Its the ability to work on robotics and AI in India that matters the most.
+I had to come to Germany to study SLAM theory and Robotics.
+To do the same kind of work in India and at a company like Google is a game changer.
+Googliness.